Tony ran and felt the wind in his hair, and thought that this was what it meant to be free.

 And now he also had Loki- Trickster, Prince of Asgard, God of Chaos- who provided him with challenges, mysteries and reasons to prove himself on almost an everyday basis.

 He had taken to jogging outdoors.
 He hadn’t been having any wild beach parties lately (what with the easily-angered, magically-powerful boyfriend and all), and much of the time he’d been getting outside was when he was in his Iron Man suit.
 The fresh air and sunlight felt necessary, as did the little spells of alone-time.
 As much as he found himself enjoying it, sharing a bedroom with someone had swung the balance of ‘Tony-time’ off-kilter.
-It wasn’t that Loki was clingy (in fact he was the opposite to a point that sometimes worried); it was just that sharing a house with six other people meant for very little time to oneself.
+It wasn’t that Loki was clingy, it was just that sharing a house with six other people meant for very little time to oneself.

 Tony wasn’t crazy about exercise and needed to be shouted at and flogged into core-strength and weight-training, but running he actually liked.
 It was rhythmic and relaxing, and allowed him to switch off the constant whir of his brain.